 However as a host of one, it was more than that.
 The chunks of meat were laden with a heartfelt ‘thank you’.

-Before I decided to publish this post, I have read others’ experiences about this topic.
-It turned out to be varied and individualised.
+I have read others’ experiences about this topic.
+It turned out to be varied and individualized.
 But, there is a common ground.
 Watwat is a valuable aspect of a tribal tradition that bonds families and the community together.